edwaggoner/real-time-bus-tracker/README.md

 5. Use JavaScript, HTML, and CSS to set web page styles.

 >**Assignment Tasks**:
-1. Acquire and apply an access token for JavaScript library of maps.
+1. Acquire and apply an access token for a JavaScript library of maps.
 2. Set button to create a marker and add it to the map using the library's pre-built functions in response to click by the user.
 3. Refresh the real-time location of a bus every several seconds and mark its current location on the map.